When exhausted parents reach out to us for sleep advice and product recommendations, there are 2 main questions we ask.

 "I am sending you guys a virtual hug of total gratitude, and will be forever thankful that I clicked on your Facebook ad for the sleep vaporiser.
-The next day I rang to ask you a bit more about the product for my 5 month old, and you talked about "wake windows", and how the Aroma Snooze Sleep Vaporiser could assist.
+The next day I rang to ask you a bit more about the product for my 5 month old, and you talked about "wake windows", and how the Hush Sleep Vaporiser could assist.

 I had done a lot of reading about baby sleep before having Xavier, but had never heard of "wake windows" before.
 It was a total game-changer.
 We had been keeping him up too long for his age, in hopes he would then sleep better, but it backfired.

 The wake window based on his age was spot on, and he's now having 3 naps a day, which leads to a much better night sleep.
 And now my husband and I feel alive again, and not like sleep deprived zombies.
 Thanks a million"

 Our sleep partners at Little Ones Agency state that "wake window" means how much awake time are they giving their child during the day (which includes feeding and play time) before offering a nap or bedtime.
 All too often, these awake windows are much too long.

 A "wake window" changes many times throughout the first 18 months of life.

 What is appropriate for a newborn, is different to a 6 week old.
 It's different again for a 7 month old.
 Then it changes again around 13 months.
 No wonder parents can feel confused.